c0pperdragon/C64-Video-Enhancement/README.md

 Before de-soldering the RF modulator, you can test the function of the main mod board.
 For this, temporarily connect one of GND3,GND4,GND5 somewhere to the C64 GND and the rightmost hole of RFCON2 to +5V.
 Connect the ribbon cable from the adapter to the FPGA board.
-The TSSR plug should then already output a proper YPbPr signal.
+The TRRS plug should then already output a proper YPbPr signal.

 ### Install the FPGA board permanently